dyreschlock/pocket-platform-images/.github/README.md

 1. <b>You can only install cores you actually use.</b> Do you really need the Arcadia and Adventure Vision cores installed at all times?
 How often do you play Arcade Pong?

-2. <b>You can use combination cores.</b> Several Arcade cores have been released that only load a single game, even though the architecture of the hardware is the same or near the same.
+2. <b>You can use combination cores.</b> Several Arcade cores have been released that only load a single game, even though the architecture of the hardware is the same or near the same as another single Arcade core.
 As long as the video options are the same, you can make some alterations to the core's JSON setup and have the core run different RBF builds depending on the games you choose.

 There are already a few combination cores that Espiox and myself have put together.
 - <b>Sega System 16 Combo</b> combines System 16A and System 16B together.
 Details are <a href="https://github.com/espiox/jts16_complete">here</a>.